 Jennie was handed the keys to her first kindergarten classroom in Boston in 1996 and has loved teaching this foundational grade ever since.
 During the ten years she spent teaching in Boston, she earned her Master’s Degree in Creative Arts in Learning from Lesley University.
 Integrating drama, poetry, creative movement, and the visual arts into the kindergarten day continues to enhance learning and plays an integral part of her curriculum.
 Jennie and her family moved to Asheville in 2007 to be closer to family.
 After teaching in Asheville City Schools and achieving National Board Certification, she was happy to begin teaching at Francine Delany where she enjoys the supportive community and the meaningful and creative teaching that happens there.

-First Grade-Jessica Roberts
+Second Grade-Jessica Roberts

-Jessica Roberts is currently the 1st grade teacher.
-She has been teaching at Francine Delany since 2008.
+Jessica Roberts has been teaching at Francine Delany since 2008.
 Jessica has spent the majority of her 12 years of teaching in kindergarten.
 She began her career teaching at Evergreen Community Charter School where she worked for 9 years.
 Jessica received a bachelors’ degree and attained her licensure in K-6 elementary education from Champlain College in Burlington Vt.
 She has a National Board Certification that she attained in 2010.
 Jessica and her husband Marc are the proud parents of two daughters, Grace and Zoe, who are both students at Francine Delany.
-Along with teaching 1st Grade, Jessica also sits on Francine Delany’s leadership group, Executive Council and the school’s Board of Directors.
+Along with teaching 2nd Grade, Jessica also sits on Francine Delany’s leadership group, Executive Council and the school’s Board of Directors.
 In her free time she likes to run, and spend time with her family.
 She loves her job at Francine Delany, where she can combine her love of children, academic inspiration, movement, art, outdoors and music!

 Third Grade-Roslyn Clapp